FAIRmat-NFDI/data-modeling/synthesis_and_sample/README.md

 - dispersion
 - policrystalline powder

-What should be described in Sample Section:
+What should be described in SAMPLE Section:

 - general attributes (ID, name, etc)